Harrison Township, Cass County, Indiana

 Harrison Township is one of fourteen townships in Cass County, Indiana.
-As of the 2010 census, its population was 802.
+As of the 2020 census, its population was 747 (down from 802 at 2010) and it contained 323 housing units.

 History

 Harrison Township was organized in 1836.
 It was named for William Henry Harrison, who had served as Governor of the Indiana Territory, congressman, senator, and who would afterward serve as the ninth President of the United States.

 Geography

 Harrison Township covers an area of 35.49 sqmi, all land.